pothitos/naxos/README.md

 <img src="https://rawgit.com/pothitos/naxos-solver/master/manual/logo/logo.svg" align="right">

 Welcome to _Naxos Solver_, a library for an object-oriented programming environment implemented in C++.
-It allows the statement of Constraint Satisfaction Problems (CSPs) having constrained variables with finite domains containing integers.
+It supports the statement of Constraint Satisfaction Problems (CSPs) having constrained variables with finite domains containing integers.